 What happens when ETNCs set a date, and are then proven wrong?
 In the case of William Miller, he “doubled-down” and said he was off by one year.
 Harold Camping doubled down, twice.
 But these two men eventually saw their failures for what they were and retracted their whole systems of prophecy.
 To use another term from gambling, they “cashed in their chips.”
 Others, like Edgar Whisenant, just kept doubling-down.

 At one time, behavioral experts believed that anyone who was disgraced by a failed prediction would just “cash in their chips”.
 Isn’t that what reasonable people would do?
 In fact no, and here I must recommend the ground-breaking book, When Prophecy Fails: A Social and Psychological Study of a Modern Group That Predicted the Destruction of the World by Leon Festinger and others (1956; some aspects of the book are now thought to be out of date; it’s a Kindle Book).
-The basic outline: a woman named Dorothy Martin predicted that a great flood would destroy Chicago in 1954, but the good news was that her group would be rescued at the last minute by a UFO, which would land in the backyard.
+The basic outline: the Seekers (or The Brotherhood of the Seven Rays) were perhaps the first UFO Religion.
+One of their members, Dorothy Martin, predicted that a great flood would destroy Chicago in 1954, but the good news was that her group would be rescued at the last minute by a UFO, which would land in the backyard.
 The sociologists heard of the group and infiltrated it in order to study what happened.
 They guessed that when the UFO and the flood did not happen, everyone would just wander off and resume their normal lives.

 So, no UFO for the Chicagoans and no flood, although one of the members did claim to receive a revelation that God had decided to spare Chicago after all.